luci/luci-go/lucicfg/doc/README.md

 These parameters do not affect semantic meaning of generated configs, but influence how they are generated and validated.

 Each parameter has a corresponding command line flag.
 If the flag is present, it overrides the value set via `lucicfg.config` (if any).
 For example, the flag `-config-service-host <value>` overrides whatever was set via `lucicfg.config(config_service_host=...)`.

 `lucicfg.config` is allowed to be called multiple times.
 The most recently set value is used in the end, so think of `lucicfg.config(var=...)` just as assigning to a variable.

 #### Arguments {#lucicfg.config-args}

 * **config_service_host**: a hostname of a LUCI Config Service to send validation requests to.
 Default is whatever is hardcoded in `lucicfg` binary, usually `luci-config.appspot.com`.
 * **config_dir**: a directory to place generated configs into, relative to the directory that contains the entry point \*.star file. `..` is allowed.
 If set via `-config-dir` command line flag, it is relative to the current working directory.
 Will be created if absent.
 If `-`, the configs are just printed to stdout in a format useful for debugging.
 Default is "generated".
 * **tracked_files**: a list of glob patterns that define a subset of files under `config_dir` that are considered generated.
 Each entry is either `<glob pattern>` (a "positive" glob) or `!<glob pattern>` (a "negative" glob).
 A file under `config_dir` is considered tracked if its slash-separated path matches any of the positive globs and none of the negative globs.
 If a pattern starts with `**/`, the rest of it is applied to the base name of the file (not the whole path).
 If only negative globs are given, single positive `**/*` glob is implied as well. `tracked_files` can be used to limit what files are actually emitted: if this set is not empty, only files that are in this set will be actually written to the disk (and all other files are discarded).
 This is beneficial when `lucicfg` is used to generate only a subset of config files, e.g. during the migration from handcrafted to generated configs.
 Knowing the tracked files set is also important when some generated file disappears from `lucicfg` output: it must be deleted from the disk as well.
 To do this, `lucicfg` needs to know what files are safe to delete.
-If `tracked_files` is empty (default), `lucicfg` will save all generated files and will never delete any file (in this case it is responsibility of the caller to make sure no stale output remains).
+If `tracked_files` is empty (default), `lucicfg` will save all generated files and will never delete any file in this case it is responsibility of the caller to make sure no stale output remains).
 * **fail_on_warnings**: if set to True treat validation warnings as errors.
 Default is False (i.e. warnings do not cause the validation to fail).
 If set to True via `lucicfg.config` and you want to override it to False via command line flags use `-fail-on-warnings=false`.
 * **lint_checks**: a list of linter rules to apply in `lucicfg validate`.
-If contains `all`, all available rules will be applied.
-If contains `none`, disables the linter completely.
+The first entry defines what group of checks to use as a basis and it can be one of `none`, `default` or `all`.
+The following entries either add checks to the set (`+<name>`) or remove them (`-<name>`).
+See **TODO** for a list of available checks.
 Default is `['none']` for now.